 In the state of Florida, the Hal.
 S. Marchman Alcohol and Other Drug Services Act of 1993, also known as the Marchman Act, is a method of emergency assistance for people who are deemed unable to function, are a harm to to themselves or others, or have exhibited a complete lack of self control around drugs and alcohol.
 The act gives the opportunity for the person to receive an immediate substance abuse evaluation and treatment if necessary.
 This act doesn't center on throwing the individual away in a psych ward, but was created to be combined with an all encompasing treatment plan and work with professionals to support the long-term framework of a stable recovery through court-ordered motivation.
 For many families all across Florida, when every other has proved to be unsuccessful, a Marchman Act is typically the first stop on the long road to recovery for their loved one.

 The Process of the Marchman Act in South Patrick Shores, FL

-First and foremost the Marchman Act is a legal action that happens through court appearances, police escorts, and legal documentation.
-So, for the loved ones of the suffering person, the Marchman Act process is started by filling out a Marchman Act petition at the local county court.
-Since these acts are legal documents, filed in a court of law, it is imperative that all of the paperwork is signed, filed and completely perfectly.
-If done incorrectly, it is possible for the individual to be released from the care of the court.
-This is why it is invaluable to have a certified and professional interventionist to guide and support the family throughout this trying time.
-Not only can they walk the family, step by step, through the Marchman Act process, but they can also make sure that the process, paperwork, and outcome are explained to the family and provide them support throughout the process.
+First and foremost the Marchman Act is a legal action that happens through court appearances, potential police escorts, and legal documentation.
+So, for the loved ones of the suffering person, the Marchman Act process is initiated by filling out a Marchman Act petition at the local county court.
+Because these acts are legal documents, filed in a court of law, it is invaluable that all of the paperwork is signed, filed and completely correctly.
+If done incorrectly, it is possible for the person to be released from the care of the court.
+This is why it is imperative to have a professional and certified interventionist to guide and support the family throughout this trying time.
+Not only can interventionists walk the family, step by step, through the Marchman Act process, but they can also make sure that the process, paperwork, and outcome are explained to the family and provide them support throughout the process.